jarkata/rusql/README.md

 ---

 -   Cross-platform.
-Being native Rust, SQLx will compile anywhere Rust is supported.
+Being native Rust, RuSQL will compile anywhere Rust is supported.

--   Built-in connection pooling with `sqlx::Pool`.
+-   Built-in connection pooling with `rusql::Pool`.

 -   Row streaming.
 Data is read asynchronously from the database and decoded on-demand.

 -   Automatic statement preparation and caching.
-When using the high-level query API (`sqlx::query`), statements are prepared and cached per-connection.
+When using the high-level query API (`rusql::query`), statements are prepared and cached per-connection.

 -   Simple (unprepared) query execution including fetching results into the same `Row` types used by